 How It Works

-The final report contains information on whether an individual has the variants associated with those diseases.
+The final report contains information on whether an individual has the variants associated with those genetic disorders.

 This may also include information like the percentage lifetime risk of developing a certain condition.